sbt/sbt-osgi/README.md

 Installing sbt-osgi
 -------------------

 sbt-osgi is a plugin for sbt.
-In order to install sbt, please refer to the sbt documentation([0.13](https://www.scala-sbt.org/0.13/docs/Setup.html), [1.x](https://www.scala-sbt.org/1.x/docs/Setup.html)).
+In order to install sbt, please refer to the sbt [1.x](https://www.scala-sbt.org/1.x/docs/Setup.html)).
 Please make sure that you are using a suitable version of sbt:

-- sbt-osgi 0.5 → sbt 0.12
-- sbt-osgi 0.7 → sbt 0.13
-- sbt-osgi 0.9.{0-3} → sbt 0.13 / sbt 1.x
 - sbt-osgi 0.9.{4-x} -> sbt 1.6.2+ (older versions of sbt may work but 1.6.2+ supports all JDK LTS versions)

 As sbt-osgi is a plugin for sbt, it is installed like any other sbt plugin, that is by mere configuration: just add sbt-osgi to your global or local plugin definition.
 Global plugins are defined in `~/.sbt/<SBT_VERSION>/plugins/plugins.sbt` and local plugins are defined in `project/plugins.sbt` in your project.